MuhammadRehanRasool/test-chat-project/INSTRUCTIONS.md

 So in our case we are using sockets for which we need to define the endpoint of server and it's dynamic so we need to make sure we enter the actual site link on which server will be deployed

-3. Build/Compress FRONTEND aka CLIENT
+3. Build/Compress FRONTEND aka CLIENT (not compulsory)

 => terminal command => npm run build